Quality Inference in Federated Learning with Secure Aggregation: Experimental Setup

-To quantify the inferred quality ordering of the participants, we need to convert the relation between the quality scores into a single value.
-For this purpose, we use the Spearman correlation coefficient $r_s$ \cite{zar2005spearman}, which is based on the Spearman distance $d_s$ \cite{diaconis1977spearman}.
-By accumulating the quality scores of the participant after every iteration we can establish the current quality-wise ordering.
-For instance, $q_{i,n}=0$ means $\varphi_{i,n}\leq\varphi_{i,n^\prime}$ for all $n^\prime\in[0,N]$, i.e., participant $n$ has the lowest score after iteration $i$.
-The Spearman distance measures the absolute difference of this inferred and the actual position.
-The Spearman correlation coefficient assesses monotonic relationships on the scale $[-1,1]$; $1$ corresponds to perfect correlation (i.e., perfect quality-wise ordering), while any positive value signals positive correlation between the actual and the inferred quality ordering.
-Note, that the Spearman distance (and consequently the coefficient) handles any misalignment equally irrespective of the position; these are calculated according to the Eq. \ref{eq:qi}.
+The quality scores of the participants are unlikely to converge; hence, we focus on their ordering.
+We denote with $q_{i,n}$ the inferred quality-wise rank of participant $n$ after round $i$, and we measure the accuracy of the inferred qualities by comparing $q_{i,n}$ for each participant to the baseline quality-wise ordering.
+For this purpose, we use the Spearman correlation coefficient $r_s$ \cite{zar2005spearman}, which is based on the Spearman distance $d_s$ \cite{diaconis1977spearman} (as seen in Eq. \ref{eq:qi}).
+The Spearman distance measures the absolute difference between this inferred and the actual position, while the Spearman correlation coefficient assesses monotonic relationships on the scale $[-1,1]$; $1$ corresponds to perfect correlation, while any positive value signals a positive correlation between the actual and the inferred quality ordering.
+E.g., if the inferred quality order (via the three rules) expressed with participant IDs is 5-3-2-4-1, while the actual quality order is 5-4-3-2-1, then the Spearman distances are 0-2-1-1-0, and the Spearman correlation is 0.7, suggesting that the inferred quality order is very close to the original one.
+Note, that the Spearman distance (and consequently the coefficient) handles any misalignment equally, irrespective of the position.